dotnet/runtime/docs/design/datacontracts/data_descriptor.md

   constructible using C idioms.
 If the C compiler needs to pad or align the data, the blob format should provide a way to iterate the blob contents without having to know anything about the target platform ABI or C compiler conventions.
+* It should be possible to create separate subsets of the physical descriptor (in the target runtime object format) using separate toolchains (for example: in NativeAOT some of the struct layouts may be described by the NativeAOT compiler, while some might be described by the C/C++ toolchain) and to run a build host (not target architecture) tool to read and compose them into a single physical binary blob before embedding it into the final NativeAOT runtime binary.

 This leads to the following overall strategy for the design:
-* The physical blob is "self-contained": using pointers would mean that the encoding of the blob would have relocations applied to it, which would preclude reading the blob out of of an object file without understanding the object file format.
+* The physical blob is "self-contained": indirections are encoded as offsets from the beginning of the blob (or other base offsets), whereas using pointers would mean that the encoding of the blob would have relocations applied to it, which would preclude reading the blob out of of an object file without understanding the object file format.
 * The physical blob must be "self-describing": If the C compiler adds padding or alignment, the blob